We help Microsoft-centric enterprises fully adopt the cloud & adapt to new ways of working.

 Can we Roll Out Microsoft Places now?

-The Teams Placed finder and Teams App appear to work well, however you will need to bear in mind that Microsoft Places is still evolving ‘behind the scenes’.
+The Places card, Places Finder and app work well, however you will need to bear in mind that Microsoft Places is still evolving ‘behind the scenes’.

 The optional Places map service takes a LOT of effort to get operational and has quite a few ‘glitches’.